VenomousSteam81/vibeos-source/README.md

 ## Making docs

-See https://devdocs.io/jsdoc/tags-example for format Add path to file in docs.js
+See https://devdocs.io/jsdoc/tags-example for format

+To add a file, add the path in docs.json